 Mate tea in infusion format

-Mate tea can be enjoyed in various ways, each one suitable for a particular time of day or habit.
+Mate tea can be enjoyed in various ways, each suited to a particular time of day or habit.

 -

-Traditionally in a tea gourd : The most authentic way to enjoy mate tea is with a gourd and a bombilla.
-This traditional method encourages sharing and conviviality, symbolizing the community spirit.
+Traditionally served in a tea gourd : The most authentic way to enjoy maté tea is to use a gourd and a bombilla (metal straw).
+This traditional method encourages sharing and conviviality, symbolizing the spirit of community.

 -

-Classic hot infusion : Apart from traditions, mate tea can be prepared like a regular herbal tea, infused in hot water and served in a cup, suitable for individual consumption.
+Classic hot infusion : Apart from traditions, mate tea can be prepared like an ordinary herbal tea, infused in hot water and served in a cup, suitable for individual consumption.

 -

-Cold Mate Tea or Tereré : In warm climates, mate tea is often enjoyed cold, known as tereré.
-Brewed with cold water, sometimes enhanced with fruit juice or herbs, it makes a refreshing drink ideal for hot days.
+Cold maté tea or tereré : In hot climates, maté tea is often enjoyed cold, known as tereré.
+Brewed with cold water, sometimes enhanced with fruit or herbal juices, it offers a refreshing drink ideal for hot days.

-For more details and explanations on the different ways to drink mate tea, we invite you to consult our article: Top 5 different methods for preparing your organic mate
+For more details and explanations on the different ways to drink yerba mate tea, we invite you to consult our article: Top 5 Different Methods for Preparing Your Organic Yerba Mate